HandsOn Leadership FAQ

 How will you select participants for the program?

 When compiling teams of HandsOn Leadership participants, we primarily look in to team dynamics, paying close attention to need for a balanced variety of skills and backgrounds to make for a successful cohort.
-We do this in three solid steps:

 How will you select for the Scholarships?